It sounds strange to even say, why does cottage cheese taste like metal?

 More specifically, a pregnant woman’s changing and volatile hormones.

-In truth, many strange goings-on typically occurs in the first trimester.
+In truth, many strange goings-on typically occur in the first trimester.

 This is usually when morning sickness is most abundant, and you’ll go through other hormonal changes too.